manuelvarzen/danielmarcelino.github.io/_posts/2015-10-12-talk-about-campaign-finance.md

 title: "A Talk About Campaign Finance in Brazil"
 date: 2015-10-17
 category: R
-tags: [R, Brazil, campaign finance
+tags: [Brazil, campaign finance]
-]
+comments: true
 ---

 Comments on campaign finance in brazil.